Last updated December 2015

-- Riverton High School in Cherokee County is one of 17 schools statewide that used Mini Medical School in Fiscal Year 2014, a resource kit for upper level high school teachers in the biological sciences.
+- Riverton High School in Cherokee County is one of 17 schools statewide that used Mini Medical School in the 2013-14 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
 Mini Medical School was created by the KU AHECs and features physicians and experts from KU Medical Center and Kansas State University.

 - Cherokee County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 16 KU Medical Center alumni live and/or practice in Cherokee County.